NaturalNode/natural/README.md

 WordNet
 -------

-One of the newest and most experimental features is WordNet integration.
+One of the newest and most experimental features in natural is WordNet integration.
 Here's an example of using natural to look up definitions of the word node.
 To use the WordNet module, first install the WordNet database files using the [WNdb module](https://github.com/moos/WNdb):